shrik3/hugo-fediverse/README.md

-# integrate your fediverse timeline into your static blog! (without javascript!)
+# integrate your fediverse timeline into your static blog!

 ## Motivation